siddharthmanne/spacecraft-predictive-maintenance/NOTES.md

+Need to implement:
+- a safety mechanism that detects if we use fallback values too much (defaults for temp, vibration, etc) and flags an error in all my test files

 Information flow:
 Physics Models (bearing degradation, raw physics) → Subsystem Classes (eg. reaction wheel subsystem) → System Orchestrator (telemetry generator)